 Top Tips for Buying an Apartment

 You should obtain an independent valuation before you purchase an apartment.
 The valuation can help you negotiate with real estate agents and give you an indication of the financial situation you want to be ready to offer.
-If you are an investor, it will help you to assess the rental income potential of your Mountbatten Residences.
 Moreover, it is advisable to take a strata report.
 It will tell you the financial health and physical state of the apartment complex.
 In fact, it will reveal where there are complex issues.

 This is a vital thing to consider when buying any real estate property.
 You should note that poorly located properties are difficult to rent and sell.
 Thus, they will suffer from low capital growth.
 Some of the vital things to consider include:

 - Proximity to transport, amenities, and shops

 - Potential for capital growth

 The truth is that a functional and well-designed apartment is bound to enjoy growth and create an opportunity for cash flow.
 These are some of the things you need to look out for: